MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/ws-discovery-mobile-printing-support.md

 ---
-title: WS-Discovery Mobile Printing Support
+title: WS-Discovery mobile printing support
-description: WS-Discovery Mobile Printing Support ms.date: 06/15/2020
+description: Devices that support printing from Windows 10 Mobile, must add the MobilePrinter category to their WS-Discovery ThisModel response. ms.date: 09/09/2022
 ---

-# WS-Discovery Mobile Printing Support
+# WS-Discovery mobile printing support

 Devices that support printing from Windows 10 Mobile, must add the MobilePrinter category to their WS-Discovery ThisModel response, as shown in the following example: